 Proper illuminance and light direction are critical, as the ball may travel at over 130 miles per hour.
 In flight, the baseball may be momentarily not visible from direct glare from light sources.
 Proper pole location and floodlight ensure needed player and spectator visibility.
-Requirements for the field depend on the type of play—little league, high school, college and professional stadiums:
+Requirements for the field depend on the type of play — youth sports, high school, college and professional stadiums:

 STADIUM CLASS DESIGNATIONS